 The options names have to match long argument names, as output by --help.
 The values set must meet the requirements valid for commandline usage.

-Please note, that all options must be set within a section [diceware].
+All options must be set within a section [diceware].

-1.4 What is it good for?
+1.3 What is it good for?